Things to Do in the Lyth Valley

 - ‘Community Drinking Hole’: A gastro pub with a warm and welcoming local feel, The Wheatsheaf Inn, Brigsteer

 - ‘Cheers to Beers’: You’ll always find a great selection of ales here, along with fine dining and the best beer terrace views, Mason’s Arms, Bowland Bridge

 Fix your beer goggles firmly on The Punch Bowl, at Crosthwaite.
-This is perhaps the most widely-acclaimed gastro pub in the Lake District, and a microscope is not needed to see why this pub continues to win so many awards for their upmarket and contemporary take on classical dining.
-They’ve recently picked up Cumbria life 2017 ‘Dining Pub of the Year’ and serve extremely good fare suitable for walkers and holidaymakers.
+This is perhaps the most widely-acclaimed gastro pub in the Lake District.
+A microscope is not needed to see why this pub continues to win so many awards for their upmarket and contemporary take on classical dining.
+They’ve recently picked up Cumbria life 2017 ‘Dining Pub of the Year’.
+The Old Timer serves extremely good fare suitable for walkers and holidaymakers.

 Further towards Kendal, in Underbarrow, is the newly renamed The Black Labrador (formerly another Punch Bowl Inn).
 Along with the new name The Black Lab has an impressively appointed new extension, with both formal seating and relaxing sofa’s in front of a cosy open log burner.
 Freddie the black lab awaits at this welcoming 16th century inn, offering a warm welcome and satisfying food.
 The owners are enthusiastic and energetic about the black lab being a firm fixture on the Lyth valley’s foodie map, but it has strong competition on its doorstep.